PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mixed-input quantized-post families remain in legacy.

-The strict direct, unary, Pad-plus-direct, mixed unary-plus-Pad, all-Pad, expanded-Swish, Dequantize, PReLU, and Softmax quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
-They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, the exact `Logistic(x) * x` expanded-Swish diamond, Dequantize, PReLU, or Softmax, then channel Concat, one Quantize, and one or more inverse post Transposes.
+The strict direct, unary, Pad-plus-direct, mixed unary-plus-Pad, all-Pad, expanded-Swish, Dequantize, PReLU, Softmax, and exact pseudo-LeakyRelu quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
+They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, the exact `Logistic(x) * x` expanded-Swish diamond, Dequantize, PReLU, Softmax, or the exact pseudo-LeakyRelu diamond, then channel Concat, one Quantize, and one or more inverse post Transposes.
 The mixed pass requires at least one unary and one Pad branch; additional direct branches are allowed.
 The all-Pad pass requires at least two Pad branches.
 The